matrix-org/synapse/docs/usage/configuration/config_documentation.md

 ---
 Config option: `ip_range_blacklist`

-This option prevents outgoing requests from being sent to the following blacklisted IP address CIDR ranges.
+This option prevents outgoing requests from being sent to the specified blacklisted IP address CIDR ranges.
 If this option is not specified then it defaults to private IP address ranges (see the example below).